 All state vehicles should be disinfected prior to and after each use.
 Branch offices will provide spray bottles or containers of wipes of disinfectant for cleaning of cars.
-Use all products according to package instructions.

-- Wipe down all hard, non-porous surfaces (hard seats, arm rests, door handles, seat belt buckles, light and air controls, doors and windows, and grab handles) with disinfectant available from the regional facilities team. - Do use not a Sodium Hypochlorite (bleach) based product on the fabric in cars because it will degrade and discolor the fabric. - When time allows spray disinfectant and allow to air dry. - Make sure to wipe down car seats before and after use.
+- Wipe down all hard, non-porous surfaces (hard seats, arm rests, door handles, seat belt buckles, light and air controls, doors and windows, and grab handles) with an ammonia based disinfectant available from the regional facilities team. - Do use not a Sodium Hypochlorite (bleach) based product on the fabric in cars because it will degrade and discolor the fabric. - When time allows spray disinfectant and allow to air dry. - Make sure to wipe down car seats before and after use.